TarekAwwad/checkyouragent/README.md

 2. Use the triage board to sort sessions by risk, errors, loops, fanout, volume, or cost.
 3. Open a session to inspect the event trace, timeline, subagents, tool usage, and raw evidence.
 4. Review cost analytics to spot expensive projects, model mix, cache savings, and costly turns.
+5. Open context economics to see how much spend was avoidable, which waste archetypes drive it, and the exact events behind each finding.

 | Import exports | Inspect a session | Investigate cost outliers |
 | --- | --- | --- |